MerkleX/merklex-node/README.md

 merkleX NodeJS trading client
 =============================

-This is the offical trading API client for [merklex.io](https://merklex.io).
+This is the official trading API client for [merklex.io](https://merklex.io).
 More examples and documentation are on the way.
+Library is current in an Alpha state.

 Can be installed with npm